anaxdojo/anax/anax-plugins/anax-zapi/README.md

 # Anax - Zephyr (ZAPI) Plugin
 Include this plugin in order to programmatically update the status of your TCs on Jira via Jephyr api (ZAPI).

-The plugin copy the Jira cycle (which actually is the suite name) from 'Unscheduled' folder to the current version and then on execution finish update its TC status (PASS-FAIL-SKIP)
+The plugin copy the jira cycle (which actually is the suite name) from 'Unscheduled' folder to the current version and then on execution finish update its TC status (PASS-FAIL-SKIP).

+On fail / skip TC status sceenshot and video will be attached on the execution.

 ## How to include Jira Connector
 ### Maven